sara-nl/2019-08-28-htdp-elixir/_episodes/login-to-spider.md

 >
 > * What does the output of the command "id $USER" tell you?
 > * How many worker nodesd are available on the cluster?
-> * Do you know what project you belong to?
-What all access does it provide to you?

 ### <a name="job-submit"></a> 3.
 Submit your first job